Gallicchio-Lab/water-droplet-hydration/README.md

 ## Run the ASyncRE simulations

-Complex directories of water-droplet with solutes (ethanol, 1-naphthol, diphenyltoluene and alanine dipeptide) with both linear and logistic potential settings are available in the repository.
-The files have been produced by setting up the simulation parameters for each complex, defining the alchemical schedule and running the workflow for setting up the receptor, and then each complex in turn.
+Complex directories of water-droplet with solutes (ethanol, 1-naphthol, diphenyltoluene, and alanine dipeptide) with both linear and logistic potential settings are available in the repository.
+The files have been produced by setting up the simulation parameters for each complex, defining the alchemical schedule, and running the workflow for setting up the receptor, and then each complex in turn.

 Go to the simulation directories of each complex and launch the ASyncRE simulations.
 For example, assuming ASyncRE is installed under ```$HOME/devel/async_re-openmm```: